Methodology

 Standard deviation (SD)

-Item development process
+Item development and quality control

 References